henniggroup/GASP-python/README.rst

 ============
 It is easiest to install GASP and all its dependencies into a conda_ environment.
 GASP makes extensive use of pymatgen_, an open source Python library for materials analysis, and these instructions have been adapted from pymatgen.
 More details on installing pymatgen can be found at http://pymatgen.org/installation.html.

+If pymatgen is already installed, steps 1-3 may be skipped.

 .. _conda: http://conda.pydata.org/docs/index.html
 .. _pymatgen: http://pymatgen.org/